-Who are the Rohingya Muslims?
+Who are the Rohingya?

 What does Bangladesh say about the Rohingya?

-There are nearly half a million Rohingya refugees living in mostly makeshift camps in Bangladesh.
+There are more than half a million Rohingya refugees living in mostly makeshift camps in Bangladesh.
 The majority remain unregistered.

 Bangladesh considers most of those who have crossed its borders and are living outside of camps as having "illegally infiltrated" the country.
 Bangladesh has often tried to prevent Rohingya refugees from crossing its border.

-In late January, the country resurrected a plan to relocate tens of thousands of Rohingya refugees from Myanmar to a remote island that is prone to flooding and has also been called "uninhabitable" by rights groups.
+In late January, the country resurrected a plan to relocate tens of thousands of Rohingya refugees from Myanmar to a remote, flood-prone island that has been called "uninhabitable" by rights groups.
 Under the plan, which was originally introduced in 2015, authorities would move undocumented Myanmar nationals to Thengar Char in the Bay of Bengal.

 Rights groups have decried the proposal, saying the island completely floods during monsoon season.
 The UN also called the forced relocation "very complex and controversial".